The baccalaureate program in mechanical engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.

 - Are in professional practice or are pursuing advanced studies in mechanical engineering or related fields.

-- Are using their educational foundation to engage in lifelong learning
+- Are using their educational foundation to engage in lifelong learning with integrity and stewardship.

 - Are involved in local, regional, national or international practice to meet global technological and societal changing needs.